2 Helpful / 0 Not

 The new final nine plays below Grindstone Dam, and is an interesting mix of the first two.
 It utilizes a hillside with large pine trees, so gives much of the elevation change of the middle loop with the tall trees of the first loop.
 The holes tend to be a bit shorter here, varying from 140' to 370'.

 All holes have excellent concrete tee pads and Innova baskets.
-Many holes have a shorter alternate tee pad, usually a rubber mat.Tee signs for the first 18 holes are very good, with hole number, length, par, good hole map and the hole sponsor.
+Many holes have a shorter alternate tee pad, usually a rubber mat.Tee signs are very good, with hole number, length, par, good hole map and the hole sponsor.

 Reasonably large gravel parking lot with a clean porta-can and trash cans.
 Quite a few benches and a few trash cans distributed through the course.

-The first two loops each have a large sign with a course map, individual hole maps, sponsors, rules, etc.
+Each of the three loops have a large sign with a course map, individual hole maps, sponsors, rules, etc.